maateen/bangla-web-fonts/fonts/solaiman-lipi/_index.md

 +++
-title = "Solaiman Lipi"
+title = "SolaimanLipi"
 +++

-# Solaiman Lipi
+# SolaimanLipi

-Solaiman Lipi is a Unicode-compliant Bangla font designed by Solaiman Karim in 2003.
-It was developed as part of the Ekushey project and is redistributed by Altruists International.
-The font supports complete Bengali Unicode range (U+0980-U+09FF) and is available under the SIL Open Font License Version 1.0.
-Font Source: [http://ekushey.org/](http://ekushey.org/)
+[SolaimanLipi](https://ekushey.org/font/solaimanlipi/) is a Unicode-compliant Bangla font designed by [Solaiman Karim](https://ekushey.org/designer/solaiman-karim/) in 2003.
+It was developed as part of the [Ekushey project](https://ekushey.org/) and is redistributed by Altruists International.
+The font supports complete Bengali Unicode range (U+0980-U+09FF).

 ## Preview

-{{< font-preview "Solaiman Lipi" >}}
+{{< font-preview "SolaimanLipi" >}}

 ## Embed Font